Everything is due January 15th by 11:59 on Canvas.

 Some of you have gotten a lot of things up and running and fixed by using the Digital Knowledge Center.
 The University of Mary Washington’s Digital Knowledge Center provides peer tutoring to all University students on digital projects and assignments.
 Students can schedule 50 minute, one-one-one tutorials with a trained peer tutor on any DS106 related projects.
 Click Here to set up an appointment.

 Introduction to Audio

-This week in ds106 we’re going to be diving into our first storytelling genre: audio.
-Working with sound can be a bit daunting and unfamiliar, so we’ll be easing you into it this week.
-Nearly all previous ds106 students start here dreading this media, and in a few weeks they totally change their mind.
+In this assignment in ds106 we’re going to be diving into our first storytelling genre: audio.
+Working with sound can be a bit daunting and unfamiliar, so we’ll be easing you into this assignment.
+Nearly all previous ds106 students start here dreading this media, and in a few days, they totally change their minds.

 We’ll ask you to do some listening exercises as well as do some audio story editing.

 For many of you, the radio may seem like old technology, but there is a lot of current powerful creativity done in a single media.
 Audio is most effective when sounds generate stories in the minds of listeners.
 You might be familiar with the panic caused in the late 1930s when Orson Wells produced the radio show of H.G.
 Wells War of the Worlds– it was so effective, people thought it was real.
 If you think we are much savvier in the modern age, read about what happened when producers of an Italian movie tried to play out a promotional video as something like looked like a real news broadcast.

 I’d like you to listen to some experts on audio storytelling describe a bit of how this is effective, probably no one has their game on for this than Ira Glass, host of This American Life, a weekly radio storytelling show on National Public Radio.

 Listen to at least two parts of Ira Glass’ Series on storytelling (all together they’re about 20 minutes)